Modern sustainable homes in a community setting

 The Common House is at the heart of any co-housing project.
 Research has shown that eating together has been the greatest factor in small group social cohesion throughout human history.
 It’s also vital that we have enough space to meet when discussing things that affect us as a group.

-The Common House will provides space for meals and parties, games and entertainment, for children to play safely, for young people to have their own space to gather, where we can be close to nature yet protected from the rain and Cambridge’s infamous cold winds.
-The Common House will have three guest bedrooms – enabling us to have smaller homes if we wish.
+This beautiful building provides us with a space for meals and parties, games and entertainment, for children to play safely, for young people to have their own space to gather, where we can be close to nature yet protected from the rain and Cambridge’s infamous cold winds.
+The Common House has three guest bedrooms – enabling us to have smaller homes if we wish.
 Our shared space means that we can enjoy facilities that would be prohibitively expensive to own as individuals.

 Cohousing community members manage the community, usually using collaborative decision-making techniques with a preference for seeking consensus where possible rather than simple majority decision making.
 Searching for consensus means looking for solutions that everyone actively supports, or at least can live with.
 Consensus is neither compromise nor unanimity – it aims to go further by weaving together everyone’s best ideas and key concerns – a process that often results in surprising and creative solutions.

 For more information go to seedsforchange